Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 It seems counterintuitive but the larger your deal size, the lower your advisory fee will be (barring the influence of the other factors).
 This is often because the firm will rely on the success fee being larger and thus compensating them well for their time.

-Because a small deal size won’t bring as much money in success fees, the firm will offset this by charging a hire advisory fee.
+Because a small deal size won’t bring as much money in success fees, the firm will offset this by charging a higher advisory fee.

 So it’s important to take this into consideration.
 It doesn’t mean a business with a small deal will pay more overall, it simply means the costs will be distributed to different components.